Skip to content

 UY Scuti is massive enough to be a supernova candidate.
 Based on its known properties, the star is fusing hydrogen around its core and has begun to fuse helium.
 It is expected to evolve back to hotter temperatures and eventually become either a yellow hypergiant, a Wolf-Rayet star, or a luminous blue variable.

-The star’s location in the galactic disc indicates that it is metal-rich and, once it runs out of helium, it will keep fusing progressively heavier elements until it develops an iron core.
+The star’s location in the galactic disc indicates that it is metal-rich.
+Once it runs out of helium, it will keep fusing progressively heavier elements until it develops an iron core.
 This will disturb the balance needed to sustain the core against its own gravity, triggering a core collapse.
 As a result, the star will end its life in a supernova event, leaving behind a neutron star or a black hole.

 Facts